jeroenjacobs79/homelab-vault-config/readme.md

   *Usage:* `./approles_setup_auth.sh`

-  *Description:* Just enables the AppRoles auth-backend at the path defined in the APPROLE_VAULT_PATH variable in `settings.sh`
+  *Description:* Just enables the AppRoles auth-backend at the path defined in the APPROLE_VAULT_PATH variable in `settings.sh`.

 * `approles_setup_roles.sh`